Mamdani announces transition leaders, vows to deliver on ambitious agenda

 He now faces the task of following through on his ambitious affordability agenda while navigating the bureaucratic challenges of City Hall and a hostile Trump administration.

-“I’m confident in delivering these same policies that we ran on for the last year,” he said.
+“I’m confident in delivering these same policies that we ran on for the last year,” he said in an interview earlier Wednesday on cable news channel NY1.

-Mamdani said he had not heard from Cuomo or the city’s outgoing mayor, Eric Adams.
-He did speak with Republican candidate Curtis Sliwa.

-In his victory speech to supporters, Mamdani had wished Cuomo the best in private life, before adding: “Let tonight be the final time I utter his name, as we turn the page on a politics that abandons the many and answers only to the few.”

 More than 2 million New Yorkers cast ballots in the contest, the largest turnout in a mayoral race in more than 50 years, according to the city’s Board of Elections.
 With roughly 90% of the votes counted, Mamdani held an approximately 9 percentage point lead over Cuomo.